apprunjs/apprun-docs/docs/architecture.md

 ```

 !!! note
     You define the initial state.
 AppRun manages the state.
-Therefore the initiale state is an immutable constatnt.
+Therefore the initial state is an immutable constant.

 ### View